nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Informatic:** Pertaining to or involving informatic processes or methodologies.

-### Expanded Definition and Usage\nNanoinformatic not only enhances the efficiency of research in nanotechnology by facilitating data management and predictive analysis but also significantly contributes to the safety evaluation of nanomaterials.
+### Expanded Definition and Usage:
+Nanoinformatic not only enhances the efficiency of research in nanotechnology by facilitating data management and predictive analysis but also significantly contributes to the safety evaluation of nanomaterials.
 The insights gained through nanoinformatics can lead to the development of safer designs and applications in nanomedicine, environmental monitoring, and materials engineering.
 Furthermore, nanoinformatic systems often incorporate machine learning and artificial intelligence to improve predictive accuracy and operational efficiency, making them indispensable in contemporary nanotechnological advancements.